BeauDiddly/vct-web-scraping/README.md

 $ python3 player_stats_scraper.py
 ```

-If you want to clean the data
+If you want to clean the data and you ran the three commands above
 ```
 $ python3 clean_data.py
-$ python missing_data_scraper.py
+$ python3 missing_data_scraper.py
 ```

-If you want to retrieve all the ids,
+If you want to retrieve all the ids (it is best you perform the data clean steps)
 ```
 $ python3 combine_all_columns_value.py
 ```